 [I’ve noticed] I will go to the library tomorrow.

 [I’ve noticed] I will take a business trip next week.

-In short, only nouns with the state-of-being style can express recall by using the ta-form depending on contexts.
+In short, only nouns with the state-of-being style can express recall by using the ta-form.
 Then, what if you would like to express recall with other elements?
 The combination between the explanatory のだ and the ta-form allows you to do so.

 |図書館があるん（だった / でした）。